 C1.3.2.6.2.6.
 National Geospatial-Intelligence Agency.

 C1.3.2.6.2.6.1.
 Authorities.
-The Secretary of Defense has delegated authority to the National Geospatial-Intelligence Agency (NGA) per DoDD 5105.60 to direct, administer, and provide defense services to foreign partners under the AECA and Export Administration Regulations in support of NGA missions.
+The SECDEF has delegated authority to the National Geospatial-Intelligence Agency (NGA) per DoDD 5105.60 to direct, administer, and provide defense services to foreign partners under the AECA and Export Administration Regulations in support of NGA missions.

 C1.3.2.6.2.6.2.
 Roles.
 NGA delivers timely, relevant, accurate, and actionable geospatial intelligence.
 NGA enables the U.S. intelligence community and the DoD to fulfill the president’s national security priorities to protect the nation.
 NGA anticipates its foreign partners’ future needs and advances the geospatial intelligence discipline in order to sell, grant, lease, or loan geospatial information, equipment, and services to foreign partners when such sales or assistance will enhance U.S. foreign policy or advance the NGA mission.
 SC programs and activities are a means by which NGA sells, grants, leases, or loans defense articles and services, including training, to international partners.

 C1.3.2.6.2.6.3.
 Responsibilities.
-The NGA Director, International Operations and Partnerships (D/I) has delegated the Security Assistance Program Director (SA PD) as the agency focal point for administration and implementation of SC programs and activities.
-SA PD determines whether the SC program is the appropriate means of providing support to foreign partners or whether the Accommodation Procurement authority is a more suitable means of support.
-SA Program Managers (SA PMs) action individual SC cases.
+The NGA Director, International Operations and Partnerships has delegated the SA Program Director as the agency focal point for administration and implementation of SC programs and activities.
+The Security Assistance Program Director determines whether the SC program is the appropriate means of providing support to foreign partners or whether the Accommodation Procurement authority is a more suitable means of support.
+SA Program Managers action individual SC cases.

 C1.3.2.6.2.7.
 National Security Agency.

 C1.3.2.6.2.7.2.
 Roles.
-NSA leads the USG in cryptology that encompasses both signals intelligence insights and cybersecurity products and services and enables computer network operations to gain a decisive advantage for the nation and its allies.
-NSA's mission encompasses both Signals Intelligence (SIGINT) and Cybersecurity activities.
-The Director, NSA/Chief, Central Security Service (CSS) (DIRNSA/CHCSS) serves as the principal SIGINT and Cybersecurity advisor to the Secretary of Defense; the Under Secretary of Defense for Intelligence and Security (USD(I&S)), the Assistant Secretary of Defense for Networks and Information Integration/DoD Chief Information Officer (ASD(NII)/DoD CIO), CJCS, the CCDRs, the Secretaries of the MILDEPs, and the Director of National Intelligence (DNI), as well as other USG officials with regard to these missions and the responsibilities enumerated herein.
+NSA leads the USG in cryptology that encompasses both Signals Intelligence (SIGINT) insights and Cybersecurity products and services and enables computer network operations to gain a decisive advantage for the nation and its allies.
+NSA's mission encompasses both SIGINT and Cybersecurity activities.
+The Director, NSA/Chief, Central Security Service (CSS) (DIRNSA/CHCSS) serves as the principal SIGINT and Cybersecurity advisor to the SECDEF; the Under Secretary of Defense for Intelligence and Security (USD(I&S)), the Assistant Secretary of Defense for Networks and Information Integration (ASD(NII)/DoD Chief Information Officer (DoD CIO), CJCS, the CCDRs, the Secretaries of the MILDEPs, and the Director of National Intelligence (DNI), as well as other USG officials with regard to these missions and the responsibilities enumerated herein.

 C1.3.2.7.
 Defense Contract Audit Agency.